Edges Falling Out – The Causes and Cures

 YOU'VE LOST YOUR EDGES & DON'T KNOW WHY?
 READ ON TO FIND OUT WHY & HOW TO GET YOUR EDGES BACK...

-Edges falling out/thinning hair lines is an ever increasing problem amongst black women.
+Edges falling out/thinning hair lines is an ever increasing problem amongst black women and men.
 African American women's dependence on weaves, dreadlocks, braids and tightly pulled hair styling, means that they are more likely to suffer from edges falling out which is medically identified as Traction Alopecia.
+For African American men, dreadlocks are becoming increasingly popular and consequently increasing numbers of African American men are being afflicted with Traction Alopecia.
 It is important to note that Traction Alopecia will not go away by itself and can get worse over time if not treated.
-If your edges have fallen out and you want them back, do not despair because there is effective treatment available which will restore your edges to their former glory, click here to get treatment or read on to find out why your edges have fallen out and how they can be restored.
+If your edges have fallen out, or other parts of your scalp are experiencing hair loss and you want re-establish hair growth, do not despair because there is effective treatment available which will restore your edges and hair to its former glory, click here to get treatment or read on to find out why your edges have fallen out and how they can be restored.

 The constant pulling and tugging on the hair due to various hair styling techniques causes a mechanical loosening of the hairs from the hair follicle which can also trigger perifollicultis, which is presence of inflammatory cells in the scalp and around the hair follicle, which causes further hair thinning and hair loss.
 Sustained tension around the scalp can cause the hair follicles to waste away, becoming atrophied, resulting in hair becoming so fine it is barely noticeable and gives the appearance of a receding hair line.